Modelling High-Dimensional Categorical Data Using Nonconvex Fusion Penalties: Numerical experiments

 As well as prediction performance, it is interesting to see how the methods perform in terms of variable selection performance.
 With categorical covariates, there are two potential ways of evaluating this.
 The first is to consider the number of false positives and false negatives across the $p=100$ categorical variables, defining a variable $j$ to have been selected if $\hat{\mbb\theta}_j \neq 0$.
 These results are shown in Table~\ref{tab:hdsimfpfn}.
+This definition of a false positive can be considered quite conservative; typically one can find that often the false signal variables have only two levels, each with quite small coefficients.
+This means that the false positive rate can increase substantially with only a small increase in the dimension of the estimated linear model.

 The second is to see within the signal variables (i.e., the $j$ for which $\mbb\theta^0_j \neq 0$), how closely the estimated clustering resembles the true structure.
-To quantify this, we use the \emph{Adjusted Rand Index} \citep{hubert1985comparing}.
+To quantify this, we use the \emph{adjusted Rand index} \citep{hubert1985comparing}.
 This is the proportion of all pairs of observations that are either (i) in different true clusters and different estimated clusters, or (ii) in the same true cluster and estimated cluster; this is then corrected to ensure that its value is zero when exactly one of the clusterings is `all-in-one'.
 In Table~\ref{tab:hdsimrand} we report the average adjusted Rand index over the true signal variables in each setting.

 Further details can be found in Section~\ref{sec:highdimsims2} of the Supplementary material.
 In particular we include a table with the distribution of cross-validated choices of $\gamma$ (from a grid $\{4,8,16,32,64\}$) for each experimental setting.
 Note that a choice of $\gamma = 4$ is close to the setting of $\gamma = 3$ recommended in \cite{zhang2010nearly}, though the problem of categorical covariates is very different in nature than the vanilla variable selection problem considered there.
 Our results there suggest that for SCOPE, a larger value of $\gamma$ is preferable across a range of settings, which is also visible in the comparison between $\gamma = 8$ and $\gamma = 32$ in Table~\ref{tab:hdsimmspetable}.